wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 ## 08 - Types - Numbers

-There is only one type of number in javascript and that is "number".
+There is only one type of number in javascript, which is simply number.

 Comment out all the code in `types.js` and add the following 👇